Open-Science-Nordics/workshop-materials/README.md

 - 15:00 - 15:45 * Session 7 *
 - 15:45 - 16:30 * Session 8 *

+# Content and Topics

+## Audience

+For the workshop we have approximately one third of the people attending representing a couple of companies (Kamishi AB - a mix of computational biology and financial markets focus, Greensway AB - appears to be a consultancy providing qualified Ecology planning services, Öresundsfonden - protects the Baltic Sea, competence in the unique marine environment there).

+The rest of the participants stems from various European public sector educational institutions (Stockholm University, Swedish Museum of Natural History, Lund University, Royal Botanic Gardens Kew, Jagiellonian University).
+It seems that the following topics may be of interest to this audience:

+- Medicinal Plant Names used in virtual herbaria
+- Botanical Phylogeny - modern ways to build botanical taxonomies
+- Swedish Bird Survey - bird population size and distribution and long term trends, bird recoveries
+- Investigating primary succession on freshly deglaciated Arctic areas involving particularly lichens and bryophytes
+- Evidence based conservation and quantifying trends in butterfly abundance using TRIM indices
+- Choropleth graphs based on ArcGIS shapefile for fish populations

 ## Exercises & Demonstrations